CosmoStat/shapepipe/docs/source/pipeline_tutorial.md

   `PSFEx` and `SExtractor` produce FITS files with file exentions other than `.fits`: `.psf` for files containing PSF model information for a single CCD, and `.cat` for a PSF catalogue.

+- _final_ shape catalogue
+  The end product of `ShapePipe` is a _final_ catalogue containing a large number of information for each galaxy, including its shape parameters, the ellipticity components :math:`e_1` and :math:`e_2`.
+This catalogue also contains shapes of artificially sheared images.
+This information is used in post-processing to compute calibrated shear estimates via metacalibration.

 - Summary statistic files
   The `SETools` module that creates samples of objects according to some user-defined selection criteria (see [Select stars](#select-stars)) also outputs ASCII
   files with user-defined summary statistics for each CCD, for example the number of selected stars, or mean and standard deviation of their FWHM.